kenan12138/geodiff-new-code/README.md

    The original geodiff code was modified, including the environment and corresponding code, and it ran successfully.
 The usage environment of this code is pyg 2.1.0 py37_torch_1.11.0_cu115.
-Execute the following command conda install pytorch-geometric= 2.1.0=py37_torch_1.11.0_cu115 -c rusty1s -c conda-forge.
+Execute the following command conda install pytorch-geometric= 2.1.0=py37_torch_1.11.0_cu115 -c rusty1s -c conda-forge or conda install pyg -c pyg.
 For other packages, see the env.yml file.You can compare it with the original geodiff code to find the modified parts.
 Most modifications are in dataset.py and gin.py or other files.